3dcitydb/importer-exporter/README.md

 * Full support of 3D Coordinate Reference Systems (CRS) and 3D coordinate transformations; support for user-defined CRS
 * Coordinate transformations for CityGML exports
-* Map window for graphical selection of bounding boxes
 * XML validation of CityGML instance documents
 * Multithreaded programming facilitating high-performance CityGML processing
-* Proxy support for HTTP, HTTPS, and SOCKS protocols

 The 3D City Database Importer/Exporter comes with both a Graphical User Interface (GUI) and a Command Line Interface (CLI).
 The CLI allows for employing the tool in batch processing workflows and third party applications.